23 Of The Best Relationship Goals To Nurture Intimacy

 We have vulnerabilities that we want to hide from others so they don't think less of us.

-As trust and intimacy grow within a relationship, you share some of your vulnerabilities and inner pain with your partner.
+As trust and intimacy grow with each other, you share some of your vulnerabilities and inner pain with your partner.

 You expose your soft underbelly in hopes of finding a place of safety and security where you can be yourself completely.

-Nothing is more wounding to a relationship than having your vulnerabilities disparaged, disregarded, or worse, thrown back in your face in order to make you feel bad about yourself.
+Nothing is more wounding to the pairing than having your vulnerabilities disparaged, disregarded, or worse, thrown back in your face in order to make you feel bad about yourself.

 The ability to safely be vulnerable with one another can strengthen the bond between you and foster a deeper love and intimacy than you thought possible.